richzw/gin-error/README.md

 Gin Handle Error Middleware is one middleware for [Gin](https://github.com/gin-gonic/gin) framework that you could handle errors in middleware, so you could NOT do error handling within each handler.

-Usage
+Installation
 -----

-Download and install without using go module:
+Download and install using go module:

 ```shell
 go get github.com/richzw/gin-error